 to the IAM user named Bob, stating that he has permission to use the Amazon Elastic Compute Cloud (Amazon EC2)

 RunInstances action and that he has permission to get items from an

 Amazon DynamoDB table named

 MyCompany.
 The user Bob might also be granted access

 to manage his own IAM security credentials.
 User-based permissions can be managed or inline.

 Resource-based permissions are attached to a resource.
 You can specify resource-based permissions for Amazon S3 buckets, Amazon Glacier vaults, Amazon SNS topics, Amazon SQS queues, and AWS Key Management Service encryption keys.
 Resource-based permissions let you specify who has access to the resource and what actions they can perform on it.
 Resource-based policies are inline only, not managed.

 There's a difference between resource-based permissions and resource-level permissions.
 Resource-based permissions are permissions you can attach directly to a resource, as described in this topic.
 Resource-level permissions refers to the ability to specify not just what actions users can perform, but which resources they're allowed to perform those actions on.
 Some AWS services let you specify permissions for actions, but don't let you specify the individual resources for those actions.
 Other services let you specify permissions for a combination of actions and individual resources.

 Resource-based permissions are supported only by Amazon S3, Amazon Glacier, Amazon SNS, Amazon SQS, and AWS Key Management Service.
-For a list of which services support resource-level permissions, see AWS Services That Support IAM.
+For a list of which services support resource-level permissions, see AWS Products That Integrate With IAM.